Remember to check the "News" and "Map Progress" sections whenever this page is updated.

 Sound Design: 95% (Atmospheric and event-based sounds, now counted separately from other scripts)

-Level Design: 99% (Basically finished, just adding small details)
+Level Design: 99% (Basically finished, just polishing at this point)

 Scripting: 80% (Almost fully playable, I'm very satisfied with the results)

 Level Design: 80% (In desperate need of polishing, not sure how much I'll change)

 Scripting: 10% (I don't even)